desmond-gray/CLIM680-Project/index.md

 ## Data

 The datasets used in my project is The [ERA5 Global Reanalysis](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) provides hourly estimates of a large number of atmospheric, land, and oceanic climate variables from Jan 1959 to present.
 It is on a 30km grid.
 ERA5 combines vast amounts of historical observations into global estimates using advanced modelling and data assimilation systems.
 Because of the size of this data set, I will only be working with the state of Virginia, while focusing on the variable of total precipitation (mtpr) between the years of 1980-2009.
 I chose the latitude and longitude ranges of 84W to 74W and 36N to 40N.

 ## Code Description

 ### GroupBy

+The yearly average of daily precipitation values is represented by a 30-year climatology plot for Virginia.
+This was created using the groupby function to separate the data by year, and then applying this to the pyplot package in matplotlib to display the monthly data on a 6 row, 5 column plot.
+This allows me to display the yeary changes in average daily precipitation values and determine which years show the least and greatest precipitation.
+Figure 1 displays this 30-Year Climatology plot.

+Figure 1: 30-Year Climatology Plot for Virginia

 ### Aggregates